 What Do Wasps Feed On?

 The next phase for the queen wasp is laying a single egg into the base of each new cell.

 The wasp venom injected disables the prey by paralysis and allows the queen to dissect the prey as required.
 Caterpillars are often taken to the nest whole.
 Flying insects have the head, legs, wings and abdomen removed.
 This is because the central unit of the body has the greatest protein concentrations.
 The thorax contains the powerful muscles responsible for flight and articulation of the legs.

 These little nuggets of protein are brought back and fed to the developing brood.
 Wasps also carry out a pest control service for cattle, horses and pigs.
 They pick off flies and other parasites both from the body of the animals and from animal housing.

 Wasp Larvae and Pupae

 Eventually, the queen will only have the job of laying eggs, and the nest will continue to mature.
-At full maturity, the largest nests in the UK will contain anything from 20000 to 100000 wasps but will probably account for less than five percent of nests with most wasps nest populations in the region of 3000 to 10000.
+At full maturity, the largest nests in the UK will contain anything from 20000 to 100000 wasps but will probably account for less than 5% of nests, with most wasps nest populations in the region of 3000 to 10000.

 In some species, such as the Hornet (Vespa crabro), this number will be far less, with only a few hundred individuals.
 Climate plays a large part in population numbers in general.
 This is due to what might be termed the generation time; in other words, the time it takes for an egg to become an adult.